 The two defining components of an MFC are e-commerce-based order processing systems and physical machinery that transports items, such as a mobile robot or a stationary robot that sorts and places packages in autonomous shuttles.
 An MFC typically occupies 3,000 to 10,000 square feet of space either as a unit within a store or a standalone center.

 This streamlined approach is much more efficient than the traditional fulfillment centers covering 300,000 feet.
 Reducing square footage creates significant savings on purchasing, leasing, or renting complex space, as well as energy bills.
 Eventually, the use of delivery drones is expected to streamline MFCs even further.

 Retail stores benefit from automated hyper-locally-placed MFCs in three main ways: lower costs for storage, last-mile delivery, and real estate.
 Additionally, MFCs add the potential for increasing retail chain revenue.

 MFCs benefit consumers enormously when numerous micro centers of a widely-known brand are spread across a city.
-Each branch location is able to serve a neighborhood, saving consumers from driving far.
+Each branch location can serve a neighborhood, saving consumers from driving far.
 Compact versions of MFCs allow for mobility, as they can be temporarily placed in strategic locations for special events as "pop-up shops."
-Since a recent UN report forecasts that two-thirds of the 2050 global population will reside in cities, it's important for supply chains to prepare for more densely populated urbanization.
+Since a recent UN report forecasts that two-thirds of the 2050 global population will reside in cities, supply chains need to prepare for more dense urbanization.

 3PL Logistics Specialists